FAQs

 What is Tether?

 Launched in 2014, Tether is a blockchain-enabled platform designed to facilitate the use of fiat currencies in a digital manner.
 Tether works to disrupt the conventional financial system via a more modern approach to money.
-Tether has made headway by giving customers the ability to transact with traditional currencies across the blockchain, without the inherent volatility and complexity typically associated with a digital currency.
-As the first blockchain-enabled platform to facilitate the digital use of traditional currencies (a familiar, stable accounting unit), Tether has democratised cross-border transactions across the blockchain.
+Tether has made headway by giving customers the ability to transact with traditional currencies across a blockchain, without the inherent volatility and complexity typically associated with a digital currency.
+As the first blockchain-enabled platform to facilitate the digital use of traditional currencies (a familiar, stable accounting unit), Tether has democratised cross-border transactions across a blockchain.

 1x1.png

-Tether on the Ethereum blockchain, as an ERC20 token, is a newer transport layer, which now makes Tether tokens available in Ethereum smart contracts or decentralized applications on Ethereum.
+Tether was originally created to use the Bitcoin network as its transport protocol—specifically, the Omni Layer—to allow transactions of tokenised traditional currency.
+Tether on the Ethereum blockchain, as an ERC20 token, is a newer transport layer, which now makes Tether Tokens available in Ethereum smart contracts or decentralized applications on Ethereum.
 As a standard ERC20 token it can also be sent to any Ethereum address.

-Since Tether tokens are currently available using different transport protocols, when users send Tether tokens to other addresses, they need to carefully check the destination address to confirm they are selecting the correct transport protocol.
+Since Tether Tokens are currently available using different transport protocols, when users send Tether Tokens to other addresses, they need to carefully check the destination address to confirm they are selecting the correct transport protocol.

-Tether tokens are assets that move across the blockchain just as easily as other digital currencies but that are pegged to real-world currencies on a 1-to-1 basis.
+Tether Tokens are assets that move across a blockchain just as easily as other digital currencies but that are pegged to real-world currencies on a 1-to-1 basis.

-All Tether tokens are pegged at 1-to-1 with a matching fiat currency (e.g., 1 USD₮ = 1 USD) and are backed 100% by Tether’s reserves.
+All Tether Tokens are pegged at 1-to-1 with a matching fiat currency (e.g., 1 USD₮ = 1 USD) and are backed 100% by Tether’s Reserves.

-Tether supports US dollars (USD), euros, Mexican peso, offshore Chinese yuan, and Gold, with the following Tether tokens, respectively: USD₮, EUR₮, MXN₮, CNH₮ and XAU₮.
+Tether supports US dollars (USD), euros, Mexican peso, offshore Chinese yuan, and Gold, with the following Tether Tokens, respectively: USD₮, EUR₮, MXN₮, CNH₮ and XAU₮.

-Tether tokens enable businesses – including exchanges, wallets, payment processors, financial services and ATMs – to easily use fiat currencies on blockchains.
-Some of the largest businesses in the digital currency ecosystem have integrated Tether tokens.
+Tether Tokens enable businesses – including exchanges, wallets, payment processors, financial services and ATMs – to easily use fiat currencies on blockchains.
+Some of the largest businesses in the digital currency ecosystem have integrated Tether Tokens.

 View industry supporters.

-Individuals can also use Tether-enabled platforms to transact with Tether tokens.
+Individuals can also use Tether-enabled platforms to transact with Tether Tokens.

-Because they are anchored or ‘tethered’ to real-world currencies on a 1-to-1 basis and backed by our reserves.
+Because they are anchored or ‘tethered’ to real-world currencies on a 1-to-1 basis and backed by our Reserves.

 Tether is built on top of the revolutionary and cryptographically secure open blockchain technologies and adheres to strict security and global government laws and regulations.

-Across the world, online and brick and mortar stores accept Tether tokens as a valid payment method.
-More importantly, you can spend Tether tokens and enjoy low transaction fees combined with price stability for purchasing some of your favorite products and services.
+Across the world, online and brick and mortar stores accept Tether Tokens as a valid payment method.
+More importantly, you can spend Tether Tokens and enjoy low transaction fees combined with price stability for purchasing some of your favorite products and services.

 View more transparency information.